mbGtin/BECIA-Interaction-Protocol/reaction-logic.md

 Emojis pass through the “emotional filter” of the receiver.

 ---
+## Physiology

+Physiology refers to the sender’s and receiver’s physical and bodily state at the moment of communication.
+It shapes how tone is produced and how it is perceived.
+Physiological factors can amplify, soften, distort or redirect emotional signals in text.

+Typical physiological influences include:

+- fatigue or sleep deprivation
+- physical pain or discomfort
+- sensory overload (noise, brightness, multitasking)
+- overstimulation or understimulation
+- hormonal load, stress spikes, agitation
+- illness, injury, migraine, tension

+Physiology modifies interpretation patterns:

+- mild teasing when the sender is exhausted → can be read as irritability
+- neutral wording when the receiver is stressed → may be read as rejection
+- excessive emoji use during overstimulation → may imitate emotional “loudness”

+Physiology does not directly change the linguistic form,
+but it **changes the perceived strength and direction of tone and intention**.

+### How Physiology is Inferred in Text

+Physiology is not guessed “intuitively”.
+It is inferred from measurable linguistic and behavioural signals that typically correlate with physical or sensory states.

+Common textual indicators include:

+- **response time patterns** (very fast, very delayed, inconsistent)
+- **message length shifts** (short, abrupt replies vs unusually long rants)
+- **interruption markers** (“—”, sudden topic drops, broken sentences)
+- **inconsistent punctuation** (overuse of “!!!”, “…”, lack of punctuation)
+- **spikes in profanity** (frustration, agitation, reduced self-regulation)
+- **typos and autocorrect errors** (fatigue, distraction, sensory overload)
+- **reduced emoji use** (low energy, emotional flattening)
+- **excessive emoji use** (overstimulation, agitation, heightened arousal)
+- **switching between tones** (cognitive overload, stress)
+- **single-word replies** (“ok”, “yeah”, “fine”) indicating low capacity or exhaustion

+These signals do not diagnose physiology.
+They simply provide **patterns** that help determine how a message is likely to be read
+(e.g., tired person → softer tone, stressed person → harsher reading).

+Physiology is therefore treated as **an interpretive modifier**,
+derived from text structure and timing rather than explicit content.

+---

+## Environment

+Environment describes the situational context in which the message is exchanged.
+It includes physical surroundings, social setting, digital context and the ongoing dynamic of the conversation.

+Environmental factors include:

+- home vs work vs public space
+- private chat vs group chat
+- calm setting vs chaotic or fragmented attention
+- day vs late-night messaging
+- presence of external pressure (tasks, deadlines, conflict)
+- noise, distractions, interruptions

+Environment influences interpretation by shifting expectations:

+- chaotic group chat → softer reading of abrupt tone
+- emotionally charged setting → harsher interpretation of vagueness
+- late-night conversation → higher sensitivity to subtle cues
+- public or formal setting → reduced openness, stronger filtering of tone

+Environment frames how the message should be read,
+because it **changes the baseline assumptions** of tone, intention and reaction.

+### How Environment is Inferred in Text

+Environment is inferred from contextual, temporal and conversational patterns
+that reveal where the sender is, what is happening around them,
+and what social or situational constraints shape the message.

+Common environmental indicators include:

+#### **1. Temporal cues**
+- messaging at **unusual hours** (late night → heightened sensitivity, lowered inhibition)
+- rapid-fire exchanges vs long gaps
+- work-hour patterns vs weekend patterns
+- sudden silence during expected availability

+#### **2. Conversational structure**
+- **fragmented replies** (divided attention, multitasking)
+- abrupt topic changes
+- mixing formal and informal tone
+- messages cut mid-thought (“—”, “wait”, “brb”)
+- repeated re-clarifications (“what?”, “sorry?” → noise or distraction)

+#### **3. Social context signals**
+- presence of group dynamics (replying as if multiple people are watching)
+- softened tone in public or semi-public settings
+- over-politeness → workplace environment
+- avoidance of emotional markers → formal context or reduced privacy

+#### **4. Physical environment indicators**
+- references to movement (“on the bus”, “running”, “driving”)
+- inconsistent typing rhythm (typing while walking or distracted)
+- environment-induced mistakes (autocorrect chaos, duplicated words)
+- shorter, clipped replies → crowded or noisy surroundings

+#### **5. Emotional atmosphere cues**
+- heightened sensitivity during conflict situations
+- aggressive tone “leaking” after prior tension
+- overly controlled wording → formal or stressful setting
+- muted tone → public place, around other people, or limited privacy

+Environment is not explicitly stated in most messages.
+It is inferred from **patterns of timing, message structure, tone shifts, response behaviour, and social positioning**.

+Environment acts as a **contextual frame** that adjusts interpretation:
+a message written at midnight in silence is not read the same way
+as a message written at work, on a bus, or during a group conversation.

+---
 # 5. Social Meaning of Emojis (Signal Role)

 Emojis encode nonverbal social functions: